Kanahiro/mapbox2harp/README.md

 # mapbox2harp

-This project is EXPERIMENTAL and under developing.
+This project is UNMAINTAINED because [harpgl have been stopped maintaining](https://github.com/heremaps/harp.gl).

 ## Concept